SpencerXavier/Docker/README.md

-use custom dataset to train in digits
+use custom dataset to train models in digits (you can also test inference on digits)